-This fragile situation has been recently aggravated by the impact of the war in Ukraine.
-The disruptions of supply chains and trade flows have already put huge pressure on the markets, finances, stocks, producers, and consumers in the region.
+This fragile situation has been aggravated by the impact of Russia's war of aggression in Ukraine.
+The disruptions of supply chains and trade flows have put huge pressure on the markets, finances, stocks, producers, and consumers in the region.
 Moreover, prices for food, commodities and energy have risen.
 The economic impact of the war on the region is already very significant and visible as many countries have close economic ties with and dependencies on Russia and Ukraine.